The Inner Mounting Flame: Later releases

 A remastered version of the album, on CD, was released in 1998 by Sony Music Entertainment.
-It features a facsimile of the LP front cover, a new set of liner notes by Bob Belden, as well as many photographs of the band.
-The Inner Mounting Flame was included in 2011 as part of The Complete Columbia Albums Collection boxset, along with the other albums by the first line-up of the band, including The Lost Trident Sessions.
+It features a facsimile of the LP front cover, a new set of liner notes by Bob Belden, and many photographs of the band.
+The Inner Mounting Flame was included in 2011 as part of The Complete Columbia Albums Collection box set, along with the other albums by the first line-up of the band, including The Lost Trident Sessions.
 This version includes a version of "The Noonward Race" recorded live at the Mar y Sol Pop Festival 3 April 1972.
-That version was previously available on the compilation album Mar Y Sol: The First International Puerto Rico Pop Festival, but the version included in the boxset is two minutes longer.
+That version was previously available on the compilation album Mar Y Sol: The First International Puerto Rico Pop Festival, but the version included in the box set is two minutes longer.

 Track listing

 All tracks composed by John McLaughlin.